transformerlab/transformerlab-docs/for-teams/why.md

 The biggest concern for any Admin is infrastructure migration.
 Transformer Lab requires **no changes** to your existing node setup.
 We integrate with the tools you already use:

-* **For On-Premise Clusters (SLURM):** Transformer Lab acts as a submission client.
-When a user launches a task in our UI, we translate that into a job submission that SLURM understands.
+* **For On-Premise Clusters (Slurm):** Transformer Lab acts as a submission client.
+When a user launches a task in our UI, we translate that into a job submission that Slurm understands.
 * **For Cloud & Kubernetes (SkyPilot):** If you use AWS, GCP, Azure, or Kubernetes, we utilize **SkyPilot** to abstract the complexity of provisioning VMs and pods.
 * **Hybrid Capable:** You can configure multiple Compute Providers in a single workspace.
-This allows your lab to burst from an on-prem SLURM cluster to AWS cloud instances using the exact same interface.
+This allows your lab to burst from an on-prem Slurm cluster to AWS cloud instances using the exact same interface.

 <img src={require('../src/pages/homepage-components/features/img/workswith.png').default} width="400" />